foobarbazblarg/stayclean/README.md

     - Make a new retiredcommenthashes.txt file by rm'ing the existing one and then executing _touch retiredcommenthashes.txt_
     - Immediately sign yourself in by executing _./signup.py foobarbazblarg_
     - Several of the python scripts have variables that need to be edited for the new month.
 Do a text search for _"Edit Me"_, and edit the variables, which should hopefully be self-explanatory or commented.
-        - Please note that for the _challengePageSubmissionId_ variable in **serve-challenge-with-flask.py**, you will not yet know the submission ID for the February challenge page.
+        - Please note that for the _challengePageSubmissionId_ variable in **serve-challenge-with-flask.py**, and the _nextMonthURL_ variable in **display-final-after-month-is-over.py**, you will not yet know the submission ID for the February challenge page.
 Just leave it as the empty string or something for now - we will fill it in on Febrary 1.
     - In preparation for the one-week signup window, start up in a terminal tab, the script that serves with Flask the signup webapp:  _cd ~/stayclean/stayclean-2016-february ; ./serve-signups-with-flask.py_
 - **On the mornings of January 25-January 31** - In addition to managing the January challenge as usual, we post daily February challenge signup posts.
     - Follow the "January 4-15" directions as usual, to manage the January challenge.